Efficient Low-Redundancy Codes for Correcting Multiple Deletions: Introduction

 \subsection{Our approach}

 We describe at a high level the ideas behind our construction of $k$-bit binary deletion codes with logarithmic redundancy.
 The difficulty with the deletion channel is that we don't know the location of deletions, and thus we lose knowledge of which position a bit corresponds to.
 Towards identifying positions of some bits in spite of the deletions, we can break a codeword into blocks $a_1,a_2,\dots,a_m$ of length $b$ bits each, and separate them by introducing dummy buffers (consisting of a long enough run of $0$'s, say).
 If only $k$ bits are deleted, by looking for these buffers in the received subsequence, we can identify all but $O(k)$ of the blocks correctly (there are some details one must get right to achieve this, but these are not difficult).
 If the blocks are protected against $O(k)$ errors, then we can recover the codeword.
+This can be achieved by a ``syndrome hash" of $O(kb)$ bits knowledge of which enables correction of those $O(k)$ block errors.
 In terms of redundancy, one needs at least $m$ bits for the buffers, and at least $\Omega(kb) \ge b$ bits to correct the errors in the blocks.
 As $mb =n$, such a scheme needs at least $\Omega(\sqrt{n})$ redundant bits.
-Using this approach, one can in fact achieve $\approx \sqrt{kn}$ redundancy; this is implicit in \cite{GW-random15}.
+Using this approach, one can in fact achieve $\approx \sqrt{kn}$ redundancy; this is implicit in \cite{GW-ieeetit}.